Best DPDP-Compliant Employee Monitoring Software for India 2026 — gStride AI

 Fact.
 DPDP penalty bands run up to INR 250 crore per breach for failure to take reasonable security safeguards, subject to revision in the notified Rules; verify with counsel.

-How to read this shortlist (and our bias, stated upfront)
+How to read this shortlist (our recommendation and our position, stated upfront)

-gStride makes one of the tools on this list.
-We have tried to keep the scoring neutral by applying the same four criteria to every tool, including our own, and by marking anything we cannot independently verify as Unknown rather than guessing.
-Our bias is real and worth naming: we built gStride India-first with surveillance off by default, so it scores well on the criteria we think matter most.
-You should weight that against your own context and verify every claim — ours included — before you sign.
+gStride is one of the tools on this list, and we recommend it for India-first, privacy-led teams.
+We keep the comparison fair by applying the same four criteria to every tool, including our own, and by marking anything we cannot independently verify as Unknown rather than guessing.
+Our position is stated plainly: we built gStride India-first with surveillance off by default, which is why it scores well on the criteria we think matter most.
+Weigh that against your own context and verify every claim — ours included — before you sign.

 This is the entry-layer shortlist: it helps you build a candidate list.
 When you are ready to score your actual finalists evidence-by-evidence, the deeper resource is the DPDP vendor risk matrix, which scores each tool pass / partial / fail against specific DPDP Act sections.